viraj-nikam/canvas/.github/UPGRADE.md

 > Note: The process for migrating data will be unique based on your choice of IDE and database.

+The `canvas_user_meta` table has been deprecated in v6.0.0, and a new table: `canvas_users` will take its place .
+Canvas will no longer rely on the app `users` table, or allow you to specify your own user model.
+This shift mimics the underlying structure of WordPress and similar apps.

-The first step is to export all data in Canvas-related tables to a SQL dump. *The key here is to not allow the `DROP TABLE` or `CREATE TABLE` syntax into the export.* The one thing that you do need from this dump are the `INSERT` statements.
+The first step is to export all data in Canvas-related tables to a SQL dump.
 The following tables need to be included in the export:

 - `canvas_posts`
 - `canvas_posts_tags`
 - `canvas_posts_topics`
 - `canvas_tags`
 - `canvas_topics`
-- `canvas_user_meta`
 - `canvas_views`
 - `canvas_visits`